 “Such a shame,” she sensually whispered in his ear as she took his hand and placed his pointer finger on her chest.
-“You know I can love you better than she can.
-You should be with a real woman Peter Pettigrew, not a young girl.
+“You should be with a real woman, Peter Pettigrew, not a young girl.
 You have so much potential.
-You should stop living in the past and start looking to your future.
-Your future with me.”
+You should stop living in the past and start looking to your future.”

-Peter knew he should have questioned her motives and defended his relationship with Aeryn but he felt his brain turn to mush as his eyes rolled into the back of his head.
-Her skin felt so smooth under his touch and his mind instantly wandered as her hot breath touched his earlobe.
-He desperately wanted to rip off her clothes and have her then and there on the stone bench beneath him.
+Peter knew he should have questioned her motives and defended his relationship with Aeryn, but he felt his brain turn to mush as his eyes rolled into the back of his head.
+Her skin felt so smooth under his touch and his mind instantly wandered as her hot breath touched his earlobe; he desperately wanted to rip off his clothes and let her have him then and there on the stone bench.
 Peter didn’t care that he was a virgin and had no idea what he was doing.
-He’d never felt such an overwhelming urge to dominate a woman.
+He’d never felt such an overwhelming urge to have a woman dominate him.
 He was certainly miles away from his normal monogamous state of mind.